Vivek11004/bird_ml_system/README.md

 1. **Count birds over time** using object detection and multi-object tracking
 2. **Estimate bird weight** from video using a **relative weight proxy**, with clear assumptions and calibration requirements

-The solution is designed to demonstrate **ML depth**, system design, and practical trade-offs under limited ground-truth data.
+The solution demonstrates **ML depth**, system design, and practical trade-offs under limited ground-truth data.

 ---